BrandonW24/BrandonW24.github.io/projects/Fruit-Dojo.md

 **The fruit dojo** is a multiplayer hack and slash VR game where players collaborate to survive waves of fruits and vegetables that are being thrown at them.
 Be careful of the bombs!
 The game supports **cross-platform play**, allowing users in **VR**, and **desktop** mode to slash fruits in half together in real-time.

 ## Overview
-Purpose, Inspiration, and goals.
+**Purpose, Inspiration, and Goals**
 ---

-### **Inspiration**
+**Inspiration**

 **Fruit Dojo** was born from a love of fast-paced, physics-driven VR experiences like *Beat Saber* and *Fruit Ninja*, combined with the chaotic fun of multiplayer collaboration.
 I wanted to create a game where players could step into a vibrant dojo, wield virtual blades, and slice through waves of flying fruits with friends.
 Regardless of whether they were playing in VR or on desktop.
-The addition of bombs and special fruits (like explosive pineapples or multiplier-boosting pumpkins) added a layer of strategy, ensuring the game felt fresh with every session.
+The addition of bombs and special fruits (like explosive bomb-fruit or multiplier-boosting pumpkins) added a layer of strategy, ensuring the game felt fresh with every session.

-### **Purpose**
+**Purpose**

 The goal was to bridge the gap between VR and traditional gaming by designing a **cross-platform** experience that emphasized teamwork, precision, and fun absurdity.
 By supporting both VR and desktop players, I aimed to make the game accessible to a wider audience while preserving the visceral satisfaction of slicing a watermelon in half with a virtual katana.
 The dynamic difficulty system and unlockable weapons were added to reward skill and keep players engaged long-term.
 I felt that our metaverse at Massive Loop needed a game like this.

-### **Goals**
+**Goals**

 1. **Immersion**: Make every slash feel impactful with haptic feedback, realistic fruit physics, and synchronized multiplayer actions.
 2. **Accessibility**: Ensure non-VR players could enjoy the game with intuitive mouse/swipe controls and screen-shake effects.